 All Commission sponsored programs, services and facilities are fully accessible to all Tennessee artists and citizens.
 Organizations are urged to consider contracting with diverse artists, artists living with disabilities, and/or artists representing Tennessee’s diverse artistic and cultural heritage.
 No person on the basis of race, color, national origin, disability, age, religion or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs and employment provided by the Commission and its contracting agencies.
 If an individual believes they have been subjected to discrimination, they should contact the Commission’s Director of Arts Access, Kim Johnson (615) 532-9797.

-1. Register to use the Online Grants System.
+- Register to use the Online Grants System as an individual or on behalf of an organization to receive a username and password.
+Individuals who represent organizations should get their own, individual accounts and not share or “pass down” the username or password among staff.
 You are strongly advised to register well in advance to the application deadline.
 Anyone registering close to the deadline date can expect delays in the processing of their grant application.

 NOTE: The forms in this portal do not auto-save.
 Always click the “Save” button before navigating away from the form you are editing to save your work.